Here you will find information and guidance about Brighton Grammar’s plans for a safe return of staff to face-to-face learning.

 Expectations regarding staff attendance

-- Academic staff will be required to attend school when the year levels they teach return to on-site learning.
+- Academic staff will be required to attend school when they are teaching.
 Academic staff who do not have teaching/pastoral commitments at either end of the day are encouraged to come in later/leave early.
 You should only be on-site when you are performing duties that require you to attend on-site.

 - Professional support staff who are able to continue working remotely (i.e. their roles do not require them to be on-site) are required to do so.
 Should you wish to return on-site, even for a short time, please contact your manager/Chief Operating Officer as you will require a permit.
 Please note: this may change over the course of the term.
 Any changes to this requirement will be communicated as they come into effect.